 – Tony Thurmond, California State Superintendent of Public Instruction endorses Schools & Communities First.

 Every County Will Benefit From Schools & Communities First

-*NEW* Study shows that Schools and Communities First will benefit every.single.county in California.
+Studies show that Schools and Communities First will benefit every.single.county in California.
 The full review by the USC Program for Environmental and Regional Equity (PERE) includes estimated revenue gains by county.